The villagers are tough to impress. But with persistence, your fame may rise.

 The Ruins4A visiting sage delivers an old map of an ancient underground city.
-"Let this not be your ruin," he warns cryptically.The Ruins are filled with undead creatures guardiing the dungeon's best loot.
+"Let this not be your ruin," he warns cryptically.The ruins are filled with undead creatures guarding the dungeon's best loot.

-Caverns Tunnel5A village boy asks if you ever get to slide down steep tunnels.
-"That would be epic!," he explains.In the caverns, there will be an optonal, one-way tunnel leading to a random location in the mines below, with one or more tunnel rooms along the way.
+Caverns Tunnel7A village boy asks if you ever get to slide down steep tunnels.
+"That would be epic!," he explains.A one-way tunnel will lead from the caverns to an unknown location in the mines below.

-Haunt of the Specters13You hear horror stories of teenage villagers going missing.Two Specters now haunt a room in the ruins, guarding an exceptional weapon.
-Specters are invisible until they're next to you - try not to scream.
+Haunt of the Specters12You hear horror stories of teenage villagers going missing.Two Specters now haunt a room in the ruins, guarding an exceptional weapon.
+Specters are invisible until next to you.

 Shamblers14The village engineers succeed in draining the nearby swamp.
 "Those pesky swamp creatures will have to go somewhere else!"Shamblers lurk in the water-filled pits of the Caverns.
-If you anger a shambler, woe to you and anything in its way.
+They will only go after you if you attack or loot something in their room.

 Throne of the Lich Queen15A bard sings a tale of adventurers entering horror-filled tomb, driving off an evil lich.
 No one knows where the lich went.The Lich Queen is a powerful undead sorceress.
 She sits on her throne deep in the ruins, guarding an exceptional weapon.